florenceasitwas/site/_sources/paatz-smn.md

 portal of the church (264).

-Right-hand side cabinets, allegedly by "Guerrino Veneziani", 18th century (265). - Above altarpiece, Conversion of St. Paul, by Sebastiano da Cortona (?), early 17th century (266).
+Right-hand side cabinets, allegedly by "Guerrino Veneziani", 18th century (265). - Above altarpiece, *Conversion of St. Paul*, by Sebastiano da Cortona (?), early 17th century (266).
 Next to it, Baroque window, 18th century.
-Next to it, altarpiece, Baptism of Christ, by Jan van der Straet, called Giovanni Stradano, around 1570 (267).
+Next to it, altarpiece, *Baptism of Christ*, by Jan van der Straet, called Giovanni Stradano, around 1570 (267).

-Large reliquary, designed by Bernardo Buontalenti, dated 1582 (268); slightly altered in the 18th century to resemble the side cabinets; the paintings in the doors (Annunciation, St. Thomas Aquinas and St. Dominic) by Camillo Perini, dated 1693 (269).
+Large reliquary, designed by Bernardo Buontalenti, dated 1582 (268); slightly altered in the 18th century to resemble the side cabinets; the paintings in the doors (*Annunciation*, St. Thomas Aquinas and St. Dominic) by Camillo Perini, dated 1693 (269).
 In front of the altar table, 16th century, and crucifix, attributed to Maso di Bartolommeo called Masaccio, second third of the 15th century (270).
 Above, three-part window with stained glass, scenes from the life of Christ